 When we first experience being “in love” with that person, we have a huge sense of freedom and happiness.
 Our senses become heightened and our awareness of the world is met with appreciation, everything is “just right”.
 It’s important to remember what and how you felt without that person being right there, with you, in the physical.
-It’s important to try remember how being in love enhanced your appreciation for life, with the mere thought of that special person in mind.
+It’s important to try to remember how being in love enhanced your appreciation for life, with the mere thought of that special person in mind.

 2. Love is everlasting, unmeasurable.

 When we truly love someone it should know no boundary.
-We should be able to love someone so whole heartedly that just the thought of them should satisfy us.
+We should be able to love someone so wholeheartedly that just the thought of them should satisfy us.

 Once we learn and accept that love has no end and can be felt between worlds, and over oceans, we will then grasp the importance of allowing such freedom and space.
-Not only for our loved one, but for ourselves.
+Not only for our loved one but for ourselves.

 3. Unconditional love is the definition of the acceptance of imperfection

 Unconditional love understands that nothing is perfect, yet that imperfection is perfection.
 Attachment is super critical, judgmental, controlling and serious.
-If you ever find yourself making decisions for your loved one and or find yourself lecturing them on changing or not meeting your expectations you are or are on the road to suffering.
+If you ever find yourself making decisions for your loved one and or find yourself lecturing them on changing or not meeting the expectations you are or are on the road to suffering.